 This ability relieves pressure on already full storage areas and allows the transporter to keep goods moving through their hub.

 Shuttle drayage services often use standardized equipment and a centralized loading dock or shipping dock for the movement of goods.
 A common delivery hub enables the drayage services to more efficiently move cargo.

 It may be the case that your goods utilize several different types of drayage services during their journey from origin to the final destination.

-A good freight forwarding company can organize drayage services on your behalf.
+A freight forwarding company can organize drayage transportation services on your behalf.
 Although it may initially seem cheaper to arrange transport yourself, there are different elements to consider.
 Any delays could be costly, and it can be stressful to work with several transportation services at the same time.

 How Do I Save Money Shipping to Amazon FBA?